Choosing a GDA94 - GDA2020 Transformation

 Within Tasmania, the mean distortion in GDA94 coordinates across the 3500 survey control stations modelled in the Conformal and distortion NTv2 transformation grid is 0.026 metres.
 Only 230 had a modelled distortion of greater than 0.05 metres and at only 25 of those was the distortion 0.1 metres or greater.
 The largest consistent distortion in a populated area is approximately 0.08m in Queenstown, which is specific to the urban area and does not extend further.

-The small magnitude of the distortion modelled in relation to the accuracy of most aggregated spatial datasets, in conjuncion with the fact virtually all spatail software and tools will default to a conformal transformation unless the conformal plus distortion transformation option is specifically chosen by the user, has led to Land Tasmania adopting the 7-parameter similarity transformation as the default method.
+The small magnitude of the distortion modelled in relation to the accuracy of most aggregated spatial datasets, in conjunction with the fact virtually all spatial software and tools will default to a conformal transformation unless the conformal plus distortion transformation option is specifically chosen by the user, has led to Land Tasmania adopting the 7-parameter similarity transformation as the default method.

 Details of the distortion vectors at each survey control mark used to generate the Conformal and distortion NTv2 transformation grid is available from Land Tasmania upon request.